California Self Defense Laws

-Self-defense is defined as using force against another individual to protect yourself or someone else from danger or injury.
+Under California law, self-defense is defined as using force against another individual to protect yourself or someone else from danger or injury.
 Although you admit to committing an unlawful act, you did so because of protection purposes.

 A defendant can successfully argue self-defense if all the following circumstances can be proven:

 - The defendant has reason to believe they or another person was in imminent danger of suffering injury or death.
 The jury will decide if a reasonable person would act in the same manner in a similar situation.

 - The defendant has reason to believe the imminent use of force was required to protect themselves.

 - The force used was necessary to stop the perceived harm or threat.
 In other words, if a person threatens to hit you, killing them surpasses the level of force required to stop the attack.

 Additionally, individuals have a right to stand their ground and protect themselves without needing to initially retreat.
 In regard to the state’s “castle doctrine,” they also have the right to use deadly force inside their own home when someone breaks in.

 But what if you were the initial aggressor?
 Could you still argue self-defense?